 “If a hiker gets lost in the mountains, people will coordinate a search.
 If a train crashes, people will line up to give blood.
 If an earthquake levels a city, people all over the world will send emergency supplies.
 This is so fundamentally human that it’s found in every culture without exception.
 Yes, there are assholes who just don’t care, but they’re massively outnumbered by the people who do.”

-Directed by Ridley Scott, with screenplay by Drew Goddard and adapted from the 2011 novel of the same name by Andy Weir, The Martain follows a manned mission to Mars, when Astronaut Mark Watney (Matt Damon) is left behind by his crew after he is presumed dead.
+Directed by Ridley Scott, with screenplay by Drew Goddard and adapted from the 2011 book of the same name by Andy Weir, The Martain follows a manned mission to Mars when Astronaut Mark Watney (Matt Damon) is left behind by his crew after he is presumed dead.
 But Watney has survived and finds himself stranded and alone on the hostile planet.
-With only meager supplies, he must draw upon his ingenuity, wit and spirit to subsist and find a way to signal to Earth that he is alive.
+With only meagre supplies, he must draw upon his ingenuity, wit and spirit to subsist and find a way to signal to Earth that he is alive.
 Millions of miles away, NASA, headed up by Teddy Sanders (Jeff Daniels), and a team of international scientists work tirelessly to bring “the Martian” home, while his crewmates, commanded by Melissa Lewis (Jessica Chastain), plot a daring rescue mission.

 (Written for Filmoria)

 Matt Damon and Jessica Chastain are back en route into space, so if you didn’t like Nolan’s Interstellar last year, Ridley Scott’s The Martian might just be the sci-fi for you.

 Based on the novel by Andy Weir and scripted by Drew Goddard, a brand new trailer has been released today, along with two images by 20th Century Fox earlier this week.